 Photos and story by Faye Bayko

-The high-pitched screeching chirp of the eagles circling in the bright blue sky contrasted sharply with the earthy base notes of pounding drums and rhythmic chants rolling down the rocky, barnacle-encrusted beach and over the gently swaying sea to the 39 canoe teams waiting to be invited ashore.
+The high-pitched screeching chirps of the eagles circling through the bright blue sky contrasted sharply with the earthy base notes of pounding drums and rhythmic chants rolling down the rocky, barnacle-encrusted beach and over the gently swaying sea to the 39 canoe teams waiting to be invited ashore.

-Ceremonial protocol was at the heart of the annual gathering, Tribal Journeys, and the gathering on July 13, 2014, in Bella Bella swelled that heart to bursting.
-The gathering marked the return of the long-distance canoe challenge to its origins, a small British Columbia village on the east coast of Campbell Island in the Central Coast region of British Columbia, and after 21 years the Heiltsuk First Nation was out in full force to welcome it home with arms and voices raised.
+Ceremonial protocol was at the heart of the gathering July 13, 2014, in Bella Bella.
+Tribal Journeys, an annual long-distance canoe challenge, had returned to its origins, a small village on the east coast of Campbell Island in the Central Coast region of British Columbia, and after 21 years Heiltsuk First Nation members were out in full force to welcome it home, arms and voices raised.

 During the week’s celebrations the school’s playing field and community centre were filled with shared stories, dances, and songs.
 These spilled out into the backyards, living rooms, and kitchens of the surrounding homes, making for late nights and early mornings for the volunteers.